flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 !!! warning "Approach and Landing with Alternate Law"
     When deploying the Landing Gear under Alternate Law **and** the Autopilot is disconnected the controls switch directly to [Direct Law](#Direct-Law), this is done to provide necessary force feedback to the pilot as the "FLARE" Mode that usually provides feedback to the sidestick is inoperable in alternate law.

     Loss of all protections on final approach should be anticipated, and the flight crew should prepare to take over pitch trimming for landing.

 Following failures will lead to the activation of [Direct Law](#Direct-Law)
 - Failure of all three IRs

 ### Special Failure Conditions
-Some failure conditions are caused by a combination or factors and can cause abnormal failure modes, some may allow recovery to a more stable state
+Some failure conditions are caused by a combination or factors and can cause abnormal failure modes, some may allow recovery to a more stable state:

 - When the plane is in "Emergency Electrical Configuration (On Batteries)" Alternate Law with reduced protections is active, although yaw control is switched to the mechanical backup, after emergency power becomes available resetting FAC 1 allows recovery to alternate control over yaw.
 - When 2 IRs fail with the second not being self detected the flight crew has to identify and switch off the faulty IR before resetting **both** ELAC 1 and 2, the plane will recover to Alternate Law with reduced protection.
 - When the Radio Altimeters fail with Gear down **or** the plane is in CONF 2 and the LGCIUs have a data disagreement, Direct Law will be used.
 Abnormal from Direct Law Yaw Control will be kept in alternate.

 ## Alternate Law with Reduced Protection
 This is the standard fallback mode.

 - Autopilot is lost.
 - Pitch control is still translated via load demand orders, however most protections for pitch have been lost.
-- Load Factor Protection is available, over stressing the airframe should not be possible
+- Load Factor Protection is available, over stressing the airframe should not be possible.
 - Autotrim is available.
 - Stall/&alpha;~floor~ and Over speed/V~MO~ Protections are unavailable.
 - Speed stability is enabled, this function pushes the nose down when the airspeed gets too low (about 5kts before reaching V~SW~) and pulls the nose up when speed is getting too high.